tohojo/bufferbloat-net/content/cerowrt/wiki/Getting_SQM_Running_Right.md

 ![](/attachments/sqm-setup-ipv6_withsqm-24-4400.svg)

-"A total increase of observable latency over the baseline of 65ms of 10 milliseconds (vs 1.2 seconds!
+"A total increase of observable latency of 10 milliseconds over the baseline of 65ms (vs an increase of 1.2 seconds!
 A 110x improvement... ) and good sharing between streams and good throughput.
-And thus, we declared victory, and then talked for an hour doing various other tests while the videoconference continued to rock.
+And thus, we declared victory, and then talked for an hour doing various other tests while the videoconference continued to rock."

 **Final Notes:**